 As Grandpop Harry was lowered, prayers were said, shovels of dirt were thrown by men of immediate next of kin, and everyone cried except my dad.

 Grandpop Harry Gitomer was born on April 1.
 It’s easy to remember a birthday that falls on a holiday or special day.
 I always remember Grandpop on that day.
-And over the past few years will call my dad on that day because I know he’s thinking of his dad.
+And over the years would call my dad on that day because I knew he was thinking of his dad.

 My dad often told the story of Grandpop Harry visiting his new machine shop business in Wenonah.
 Max and Marty had formed a partnership they called MarMac Industries.
 Jews did that sort of thing in those days.

 My dad obeyed.
 The next day my dad went to the Frankfort Arsenal, a military base in Philadelphia.
 He called on the only person he knew.
 That guy referred him to another guy.
 My dad called on him and left with an order for $100,000.
-In 1954 it was the dollar equivalent of 2 million by 1997 standards.
+In 1954, it was the dollar equivalent of 2+ million by today’s standards.
 It put my dad on the road to business success.
 I’m sure my dad reflected on that day more often that he’ll admit.

 The lesson I learned is that (good) parental advice is useless unless you follow it.
 It makes me think of my dad’s simple wisdom offered to me as I seek my brass ring.